Going abroad or on holidays and social welfare payments

 Jobseeker's payments can also be paid on your return from representing Ireland in an amateur capacity at international sporting event.
 You must get written confirmation of the sport and time involved from the governing sporting body.

 You should let the Department know that you are taking a holiday at least 2 weeks before you go away.
-You can do this using MyWelfare if you have a verified account or fill in a UP30 at your Intreo Centre or Social Welfare Branch Office.
+You can do this using MyWelfare if you have a verified account or fill in a holiday entitlement form at your local Intreo Centre or Social Welfare Branch Office.

 The following payments are not paid outside the State